The Lexra Story

 When MIPS filed its S-1 IPO prospectus form in 1998 it sued Lexra for copyright infringement.
 The suit was settled after a few months with Lexra agreeing not to use MIPS trademarks without attribution and to state in its documentation and in its public statements that it implemented "the MIPS-I instruction set except for unaligned loads and stores".
 MIPS Technologies agreed to the settlement, apparently acknowledging that Lexra did not execute unaligned loads and stores.

-Cores from Lexra as compared to cores from MIPS Technologies were smaller, had higher clock speed, had high performance instruction extensions, brought features (such as on-chip debug, MIPS16, write-back caches, MMU, and more) to market earlier, and were less expensive.
-Despite MIPS Technologies’ relatively abundant resources, their product offerings in the market were inferior, their investors wanted to see MIPS Technologies defend its intellectual property, and MIPS Technologies needed to justify the license fees that other companies such as Broadcom, PMC-Sierra, and LSI Logic were paying for rights to use the instruction set for their own processors.
+Cores from Lexra as compared to cores from MIPS Technologies were smaller, had higher clock speed, had high performance instruction extensions, brought features (such as on-chip debug, MIPS16, write-back caches, MMU, and more) to market sooner, and were less expensive.
+Despite MIPS Technologies' relatively abundant resources, their product offerings in the market were inferior, their investors wanted to see MIPS Technologies defend its intellectual property, and MIPS Technologies needed to justify the license fees that other companies such as Broadcom, PMC-Sierra, and LSI Logic were paying for rights to use the instruction set for their own processors.
 This left MIPS Technologies little choice but to sue Lexra, despite a weak case.

 Ultimately, MIPS Technologies hurt Lexra's business, Lexra hurt MIPS Technologies' business, and ARM made off with a solid dominance of the IP market.
 In the court case MIPS Technologies' stalled at every opportunity possible until Lexra ran out of money to fight.
 Because MIPS Technologies started the game with far more money than Lexra, they outlasted and Lexra was forced into a settlement one week before a trial.
 Though MIPS Technologies was suing Lexra, the settlement agreement involved MIPS paying Lexra money.
 The benefit that MIPS Technologies got in exchange was that Lexra exited the IP business.
 Lexra failed one year later in an attempt to establish itself as a communications chip company during the bottom of the telecom business downturn.

 Some Lexra customers disabled the reserved instruction exception for unaligned loads and stores in their chip products.
 With such a design modification, unaligned loads and stores are treated as no-ops and can not be emulated in an exception handler.
 MIPS Technologies would have had no claim of infringement against such designs.
-Despite that, after settling with Lexra, MIPS Technologies threatened legal action against Lexra’s former customers.
+Despite that, after settling with Lexra, MIPS Technologies threatened legal action against Lexra's former customers.
 Many companies each found it less expensive to agree to contracts that require payments to MIPS rather than to fight.
+This strategy by MIPS Technologies is viewed by some as extortion under threat of malicious prosecution.

 Lexra had about 40 licensees while it was in business, about 30 of which manufactured chips with Lexra processor cores.
 Some chips based on Lexra processor cores are still in production today.
 Many Lexra licensees do not want their use of Lexra to be known.
-Several publicly known Lexra core users include Macronix, a digital still camera chip maker in Taiwan, Micronas, an audio/video/automotive chip maker in Europe, Realtek, a wired/wireless LAN ethernet chip maker in Taiwan, Zoran, a digital still camera, DVD, and video system chip maker in Israel and Silicon Valley, Analog Devices, a multi-market DSP chip maker headquartered in Massachusetts (through its acquisition of Chiplogic), Trident Microsystems, a digital television chip maker, and Crystal Media, a voice over IP telephone chip maker in Taiwan.
+Several publicly known Lexra core users include Macronix, a digital still camera chip maker in Taiwan, Micronas, an audio/video/automotive chip maker in Europe, Realtek, a wired/wireless LAN ethernet chip maker in Taiwan, Zoran, a digital still camera, DVD, and video system chip maker in Israel and Silicon Valley, Analog Devices, a multi-market DSP chip maker headquartered in Massachusetts (through its acquisition of Chiplogic), Trident Microsystems, a digital television chip maker, and <-->Crystal Media, a voice over IP telephone chip maker in Taiwan.
 Many hobbyists have adapted the Realtek RTL8181, RTL8186, and RTL8651B chips for other purposes by writing software that runs on the Lexra LX5280 processor in those chips.

 I am a hardware, not a software, engineer but I know that in principal it is possible to compile software for Lexra processors using the gnu gcc tools for the MIPS-I R3000 processor.
 This can be done either by writing an exception trap handler for reserved instructions that detects unaligned load and store instructions and emulates their functionality with shifts and aligned loads and stores or else modifying the compiler so that it does not generate lwl, lwr, swl, and swr instructions.
 With either of those changes, any C code can run on Lexra processors.